TEST Beyond the Stage Landing Page2020-12-30T10:40:41-08:00

 SEP 27, 2026, HERTZ HALL

-A regal presence on stages the world over, dramatic baritone Lester Lynch combines his captivating voice with the talents of painist Korth to create emotional milieus that movingly depict love, loss, and mortality.
+A regal presence on stages the world over, dramatic baritone Lester Lynch combines his captivating voice with the talents of pianist Korth to create emotional milieus that movingly depict love, loss, and mortality.
 Among the repertoire is Samuel Barber’s Dover Beach.
 Barber held onto a special affection for Matthew Arnold’s poem of the same name for his entire life, composing music inspired by the very textures he felt within the writing.
 Decades after creating his own Dover Beach, Barber still remarked on how contemporary the emotions felt, and it’s easy to hear why.

 Arnold’s poem is about the loneliness of losing faith, and the desperate human appeal that follows: “Ah love, let us be true to one another.”